F O R T R E S S

 Deville LouwbyDeville Louw

 Remember back when your parents would warn you that video games were a waste of time and money?
 I can still recall my dad trying to explain to me how the Nintendo game cartridges I was so set on collecting would be worthless plastic in a few years.
-Well, it seems dad was wrong.
+Well, it seems Dad was wrong.
 Some of those retro video games can fetch quite a penny today.
+Sadly, my collection of games is no more as I got rid of them when I became a “responsible adult”.
+While I sat around moping about what could have been, I decided to put a list together of some of the most valuable retro video games out there.

 Air Raid - Atari 2600

-Considered the Holy Grail of Atari 2600 games, Air Raid plays similar to Missile Command as players try and protect Manhattan from an alien invasion.
+Considered the Holy Grail of Atari 2600 games, Air Raid plays similarly to Missile Command as players try to protect Manhattan from an alien invasion.
 The game was published by Men-A-Vision and was the only game they ever released.
 This, of course, adds to its value as it had an extremely limited distribution, with only about 12 copies known to exist.
 Unlike other Atari 2600 games, the Air Raid cartridge is known for having a blue T-shaped handle – you know, so that it’s easier for your little brother/ sister to yank it out while you are playing.
+The cartridge itself usually sells for around $3000.
+While this is a lot of money to fork out for what many might consider a piece of plastic, a copy with the box included sells for a whopping $33,000.
+Can you imagine paying that much for retro video games?

 The Flintstones: Surprise at Dinosaur Peak – NES

 Who doesn’t love Bedrock’s zany inhabitants?
-As a kid, I remember absolutely everything from breakfast cereal to lunch boxes being plastered with images of The Flintstones and, while their popularity might have waned over the years, one of their classic NES games is still worth a few bucks.
+As a kid, I remember absolutely everything from breakfast cereal to lunch boxes being plastered with images of The Flintstones, and while their popularity might have waned over the years, one of their classic NES games is still worth a few bucks.

-With the NES era coming to an end more and more publishers released many of their games exclusively to game rental companies.
+With the NES era coming to an end, more and more publishers have released many of their games exclusively to game rental companies.
 It is rumoured that Taito did just that with The Flintstones: Surprise at Dinosaur Peak game, only releasing the game to rent at Blockbuster stores (this was back in the days before Netflix when video rental stores dotted the landscape).
 Of course, this made the game even more attractive to would-be collectors as it had a very limited run.
+This, coupled with the fact that rental copies of games aren’t known for being in particularly good condition, means that this game has become a very rare find, with complete boxed copies fetching the most money.

 DuckTales 2 – NES